 For more information please visit:

-To close your account, log in to your account and select “Account Information.”
-Then, select “Close Account” and follow the instructions.
-You can also visit our Customer Service Call Center at 949-727-4800 (M-F, 8 a.m. to 6 p.m., Sat, 9 a.m. to 2 p.m.).
+To close your account, log in to your account and select "Account Information."
+Then, select "Close Account" and follow the instructions.
+You can also call our Customer Service Call Center at 949-727-4800 (M-F, 8 a.m. to 6 p.m., Sat, 9 a.m. to 2 p.m.).
 Once your account is closed, there is a 21-day waiting period for refund processing, if applicable.